metio/terraform-provider-k8s/docs/data-sources/source_toolkit_fluxcd_io_oci_repository_v1beta2_manifest.md

 Optional:

-- `media_type` (String) MediaType specifies the OCI media type of the layerwhich should be extracted from the OCI Artifact.
-Thefirst layer matching this type is selected.
+- `media_type` (String) MediaType specifies the OCI media type of the layer which should be extracted from the OCI Artifact.
+The first layer matching this type is selected.
-- `operation` (String) Operation specifies how the selected layer should be processed.By default, the layer compressed content is extracted to storage.When the operation is set to 'copy', the layer compressed contentis persisted to storage as it is.
+- `operation` (String) Operation specifies how the selected layer should be processed.
+By default, the layer compressed content is extracted to storage.
+When the operation is set to 'copy', the layer compressed content is persisted to storage as it is.

 <a id="nestedatt--spec--proxy_secret_ref"></a>